tjizep/treestore/README.md

 0.28 beta

-1. Added in memory collumn compression improving memory use by a lot
+1. Added in memory column compression improving memory use by a lot
-2. do not load collumns which are not specified in a query
+2. do not load columns which are not specified in a query
 3. compression improvement

 0.27 beta